 Nationwide was founded in Columbus, Ohio, in 1926 as an insurance agency with farming roots.
 It’s expanded to be one of the most well-known insurance companies with a strong financial backing and positive customer service.

-Nationwide is our choice for best overall temporary car insurance because it’s a reputable company that offers nationwide coverage and it offers multi-policy discounts, and collector car discounts as well as motorcycle and watercraft insurance.
+Nationwide is our choice for best overall temporary car insurance because it’s a reputable company that offers nationwide coverage and it offers multi-policy discounts, and lower collector car premiums, as well as motorcycle and watercraft insurance.

 Nationwide offers non-owner policies that you can use for rental cars, Zipcars, or if you want extra coverage when driving a friend or family member’s car that doesn’t reside with you.
 These policies can only be inquired about over the phone with an agent.
 However, other policies can be easily found on their site.
 In fact, Nationwide provides an online estimate tool that gives you an auto insurance quote in just a few minutes.
-It’s also quick and easy to file a claim online or over the phone, and the site includes a claim tracking tool and even a tool to find a repair shop.
+It’s also quick and easy to file a claim online, over the phone, or on the mobile app, and the site includes a claim tracking tool and even a tool to find a repair shop.

 Read our full Nationwide review.

-We chose Hagerty as best for collector cars because it offers guaranteed values on your collector car, flexible coverage, and in house claims.
+We chose Hagerty as best for collector cars because it offers guaranteed values on your collector car and flexible coverage, and in-house claims.
 It also focuses solely on classic or collector cars so they know the ins and outs of the industry.

 Flexible coverage options